Beginning Nonprofit Video Production

 Save the final edit as an MP4 video.

 Create a landing page for your video.
 We will be discussing how to write a matching landing page.
 Learn more about landing pages here.
 You can use elements of your script to write your landing page—or elements of your landing page to write your script!

-Upload and your MP4 video within your landing page where you want to feature the new video.
+Upload and embed your MP4 video within your landing page where you want to feature the new video.
 Create an ‘anchor’ link to the video [a name=”VIDEO”].
 This way when you link to it from another webpage or a newsletter—readers will go directly to the video.
 It is better to embed your video on you landing page rather than provide a link to YouTube.
 When people go to YouTube they leave your website (and may never return!).

 Promoting your video.
 Zingo.
 Get the word out.
 It will be immediately obvious how much credence your video has over just a static web page.
 Send out a newsletter about your new video.
 Link directly to the video.